‘More Research is Needed’ – A Mantra Too Far?

 Researchers also enjoy a degree of professional esteem usually not commonly extended to teachers.
 And with this go somewhat more favourable working conditions than most teachers enjoy, in terms of salary, promotion prospects, working hours, access to publication and availability of time.

 In the light of the above, it is clear that the two discourse communities are radically different from each other.
 They are both legitimate and valuable activities in their own right.
 What is not legitimate is for one of them (research) to claim ascendancy over the other (teaching).
-These points are summarised in the following table:

-abstract thought (future)real-time action (present)
+abstract thought (future) | real-time action (present) |

-interaction at a distanceinteraction at first hand
+interaction at a distance | interaction at first hand |

-seeking ‘truth’finding out what works
+seeking ‘truth’ | finding out what works |

-d-mode (deliberate thinking)i-mode (intuitive thinking)
+d-mode (deliberate thinking) | i-mode (intuitive thinking) |

-no immediate changeimmediate change
+no immediate change | immediate change |

-perceived influence on field
+evaluated on publications, perceived influence on field | evaluated on results |

-high esteem activitylow esteem activity
+high esteem activity | low esteem activity |

-(adapted from Ur, 2002)
+relatively favourable conditions (adapted from Ur, 2002) | relatively poor conditions |

 To be useful to teachers, research would need to meet the following minimal criteria: it should be relevant to their immediate concerns, reliable, generalizable, accessible, and applicable.
 However, all too often academic research does not meet these criteria, and sometimes for good reasons does not intend to.